 If you are interested in learning more about Martin Luther and Reformation Day, and want to have some fun learning activities, too, you’re in the right place!

-I have four great resources for you that will help you make Reformation Day fun and educational for your family!
+I have my favorite resources gathered for you here that will help you make a fun and educational Reformation Day for kids:

-4) Make an Event of It with A Night of Reformation – Doorposts has put together a binder of everything you need to put on your choice of four different Reformation celebrations!
-If you’re looking for an engaging and memorable way to replace Halloween activities entirely in your home, group, or church, this is an amazing resource!
+7 – (Activity Guide) Make an Event of It with A Night of Reformation – Doorposts has put together a binder of everything you need to put on your choice of four different Reformation events!
+If you’re looking for an engaging and memorable way to replace Halloween activities entirely in your home, group, or church, this is an amazing resource.

 Our Reformation Day Fun Printable Pack

-I can’t wait to use this with my kiddos this year!
-In this Reformation Day printable pack, our children will learn about Martin Luther, his Theses, the five Solas and more.
+We really enjoy using this resource with our kids.
+It makes a great homeschool activity or Sunday school lesson.
+In this Reformation Day for kids printable pack, children will learn about Martin Luther, his Theses, the five Solas, and more.

-This massive 131-page printable pack includes a variety of fun activities for children ages 2 to 9.
+This massive 131-page Reformation Day printable pack includes a variety of fun activities for children ages 2 to 9.
 The activities included are: